 The goal of this last chapter about machine learning will be supervised learning, and in particular classification.
 In this chapter, you will learn

-Often, we faced with omics data, we have annotations for some of the samples (or features) we have acquired:
+Often, when faced with omics data, we have annotations for some of the samples (or features) we have acquired:

 Among the 100s of patient tumours that were assayed using RNA sequencing or microarrays, we know the grade of the tumour for about half.
 We want to predict the grade of the other half using the gene expression profiles.